-- Tax paid on property purchased in bulk and stored, but not used by the purchaser, and subsequently shipped for use in another jurisdiction. - Tax paid on property fabricated, assembled, processed, printed, or imprinted in one jurisdiction, that was shipped for use in another jurisdiction. - Tax paid on canceled sales, returned merchandise, and bad debts. - Tax paid on construction materials resold or incorporated into realty in another jurisdiction.
+- Tax paid on property fabricated, assembled, processed, printed, or imprinted in one jurisdiction, that was shipped for use in another jurisdiction. - Tax paid on canceled sales, returned merchandise, and bad debts. - Tax paid on construction materials resold or incorporated into realty in another jurisdiction.
 (Unless the materials were used out of state or otherwise exempt, report tax on the materials.) - Tax paid by a veterinarian on drugs and medicines used in certain veterinary services.